zhill/enterprise-docs/content/docs/using/cli_usage/subscriptions/_index.md

 ## Introduction

-The Anchore Engine supports 4 types of subscriptions: Image Updates, Policy Updates, CVE Updates and Analysis Updates.
+Anchore Enterprise supports 4 types of subscriptions: Image Updates, Policy Updates, CVE Updates and Analysis Updates.

-Notifications will be sent over a webhook to an endpoint specified in the Anchore Engine configuration file.
+Notifications will be sent over a webhook to an endpoint specified in the Anchore Enterprise configuration file.

 **Note:** A fifth notification type, repo_update, is not used for notifications but is instead used as a mechanism for tracking repository updates.
 Please see the repository scanning documentation for details.